pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 ```

 - We can see there are __properties__ like `speed`, `size`, `position` and `velocity`
-- Note that they are all being set using the special `this` word because each of the properties is a variable that belongs to __this__ kind of object
+- Again, note that they are all being set using the special `this` word because each of the properties is a variable that belongs to __this__ hypothetical object that would be created from the class

 ---